AlexandreSajus/Airbnb-Price-Prediction/README.md

 ## **Strategy**

-Current strategy will be **XGB** because:
+Current strategy will be **XGB** because of:
+- **Performance:**
-- During tabular competitions, XGB generally performed better than other models (e.g. CatBoost, RandomForest, etc.)
+  - In my experience, in tabular competitions, XGB generally performed better than other models (e.g. RandomForest)
+- **Ease of use:**
-- I won't have to deal with feature scaling
+  - no need for feature scaling
-- I won't have to deal with missing values
+  - no need to deal with missing values
-- I won't have to pay attention to multicollinearity
+  - no need to pay attention to multicollinearity
-- I will have some understanding of feature importance
+  - plots feature importance

 <p align="center">
   <img src="media/xgboost.png" alt="XGB" width="60%"/>